LongBoolean/RandMus/README.md

 In short, A fun little thing to play around with.

 Instructions:

-	- cd into the RandMus directory
+	cd into the RandMus directory

-	- type "make" to compile
+	type "make" to compile

-	- type "make run" to run the program
+	type "make run" to run the program

-	- to quit the program type ctrl-c
+	to quit the program type ctrl-c

-	- to view the random values for the current or last song first open another terminal window, cd to the RandMus directory, and run the command "cat lastSong.txt"
+	to view the random values for the current or last song, first open another terminal window, cd to the RandMus directory, and run the command "cat lastSong.txt"

-	- spend hours messing around with it
+	spend hours messing around with it (in a good way)